IgnasVe/TUNI_2023_Comm/media_monitoring.md

    - electronics implanted in the body that never need battery changes,
    - better contactless credit cards

+**need to study**
+Article notes that Backscatter[3] ...
+Youtube[4]

 **need to edit**
 Current limitation: this system has lower data rate and lower range than either backscatter radios or conventional radios.
 Future: definitely improve system's data rate and range, and to test it in applications such as implanted devices.

+It highlights that this work may lead to new connection between thermodynamics and communication (information technoloty).
+These fields are often viewed as analogous, but this work suggests some more literal connections between them.

 **References**